 Choosing a nursery – checklist for parents

-It is important to trust your instincts when choosing a nursery.
+It is important to trust your instincts when choosing a nursery or preschool.
 Not every setting will suit every child, and parents have different expectations and priorities in choosing childcare.
 If you have not used a nursery before it is a good idea to go and see several and compare them.
 It is also very helpful if you can bring your child with you when you visit, to gauge their reactions.
-Here are some areas to consider to help you choose the right nursery for your child.
+Here are some areas to consider to help you choose the right setting for your child.

-- How does your child react to the nursery, the staff and the other children?
-Is he interested and keen to get involved, or does he cling to you?
+How does your child react to the nursery, the staff and the other children?
+Is she interested and keen to get involved, or does she cling to you?

 - Do the staff make you feel welcome?

 - Is there children’s work on the walls?

 - Do the children look engaged and happy?

 - Are staff interacting with the children?
 Are there sufficient staff in each room?
 Ask about staff ratios for each age group.